ShintoResources

 Post-War Shinto Traditions

 Understand that post-Meiji, Shinto traditions were reclassified, based and changed because of the separation of Shinto from foreign beliefs, causing a rebase.
 Besides the infamous Kokka Shinto, the Empire created a Kyoha tradition stream, focusing on beliefs that were apart from the state imperial cult.
-One of these, Jingukyo, was the basis for "Jinja Shinto" a regulatory body and association of jinja.
-Erroneously, some consider/write about it as an actual tradition.
-This appears to be mostly untrue.
+One of these, Jingūkyō, was the basis for "Jinja Shinto" a regulatory body and association of jinja.
+Some Western writers incorrectly treat ‘Jinja Shinto’ as a theological tradition; in reality, it is the administrative framework of the Association of Shinto Shrines, largely inheriting Jingūkyō’s organizational role but without a distinct theology.”

 As for others, the Kyoha label remains, but it is a historical distinction, independent shrines use "shinko" or tradition to designate themselves apart.
 Outside of this group are localized "folk" practices which are unorganized, ungrouped, unregulated beliefs of villages, towns and small cities.
 Folk practices are syncretic, but essentially "closed" to foreigners.